rtbrick/bngblaster/docsrc/sources/index.rst

         * Verify all forwarding states
         * Measure convergence times and loss
         * Capture traffic
+        * Emulate HTTP clients and servers
+        * NAT and CGNAT testing
         * ...

 A short `introduction <https://youtu.be/EHJ70p0_Sw0>`_ and a good presentation